Ahm4d-Masood/Ahm4d-Masood/README.md

 # 💫 About Me:
-I'm currently working in Gateway for ICT Solutions as a backend developrt
+A software Engineer currently working in Gateway for ICT Solutions as a backend developer and an iOS learner.

 ## 🌐 Socials: